-Families with young children are encouraged to participate in the Bluebonnet Swamp Haunted Hikes.
-The hikes will take place on October 12, 19, and 26 from 6p.m. until 9 p.m.
+Families with young children can participate in the Bluebonnet Swamp Haunted Hikes.
+October 26 is the last day of the event.
+Hikes run from 6p.m. until 9 p.m.
 The price is $6 a person.

 Bluebonnet Swamp’s Haunted Hikes are designed especially for younger children.
 There will be a spooky storytime, crafts, a swamp graveyard maze, and more.
 Visitors will also get the chance to interact with "creppy critters."

 Farr Park Equestrian Center will be showing 'Hocus Pocus' for a fun movie night on October 26 from 6:30 p.m. until 9:30 p.m.
-Families are encouraged to relax on the law and watch the movie.
 Hayrides will also be offered and will begin at 6:30 p.m.

 On October 26, families can watch 'Halloweentown' at Independence Park Theatre.
 The movie will run from 7 p.m. until 9 p.m.

 On Halloween night, people can have some fun at the Halloween Boo Bash at Gus Young Park.
 The bash will run from 6 p.m. until 8 p.m.
 Residents can enjoy holiday games and a haunted house tour.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.